A guide to the Patent Box and how to qualify

 Companies who are part of a group must also meet an active ownership requirement – so although your company doesn’t have to make all the decisions regarding the portfolio, it must undertake a significant amount of the management.

-So we don’t have to be making profit from our own inventions to qualify?
+So, we don’t have to be making profit from our own inventions to qualify?

-• rights to develop, exploit and defend rights in the patented invention
+• Rights to develop, exploit and defend rights in the patented invention.

-• one or more rights to the exclusion of all other persons (including the licensor)
+• One or more rights to the exclusion of all other persons (including the licensor).

-• exclusivity throughout at least an entire national territory – rights to manufacture or sell within part of a country, for example, would not qualify as exclusive.
+• Exclusivity throughout at least an entire national territory – rights to manufacture or sell within part of a country, for example, would not qualify as exclusive.

 What income qualifies for the reduced tax rate?

-• the sale of patented items or those that incorporate a patent, such as the sale of spare parts.
+• The sale of patented items or those that incorporate a patent, such as the sale of spare parts,

-• the licensing of patent rights.
+• The licensing of patent rights,

-• the sale patent rights.
+• The sale of patent rights, or

-• any compensation income or damages from the infringement of owned rights.
+• Any compensation income or damages from the infringement of owned rights.

-• income from regular activities, earned regardless of patent rights.
+• Income from regular activities, earned regardless of patent rights.

-• income from marketing asset return (ie income earned from branding, rather than from technological innovation itself).
+• Income from marketing asset return (i.e. income earned from branding, rather than from technological innovation itself).

-How to claim Patent Box CT relief?
+How to claim Patent Box relief?

 You have to make an election to benefit from the reduced rate of Corporation Tax that applies to the Patent Box within two years after the end of the accounting period in which the relevant profits and income arose.
 You can do this in the computations accompanying your Company Tax Return or separately in writing, but there is no special form of words for this election.